Kensington Nanny Seal of Approval. This blue seal has the letter k in the center. Kensington is a local nanny agency in South Florida.

 WHAT TO BRING TO THE INTERVIEW

-If you have them, it’s a good idea to take a childcare resume, letters of recommendation or any childcare-related certifications that you would like for the family to see.
+If you have them, it’s a good idea to take your childcare resume, letters of recommendation or any childcare-related certifications that you would like for the family to see.
+Despite the fact that the agency may already provide them, bring your documents in an organized manner shows the family you are motivated and professional.
+Therefore, bring copies to earn the best first impression.

 NO CELL PHONE SOUNDS